lavilesf/Experiments-in-magnetism/README.md

 - 👋 Hi, I’m @lavilesf
 - 👀 I’m interested in python,  R
 - 🌱 I’m currently learning R
-- 💞️ I’m looking to collaborate on anything related to programs for physics of magnetism
+- 💞️ I’m looking to collaborate on anything related to programs for physics of magnetism, magnetic materials and spintronics
 - 📫 How to reach me lavilesf@cab.cnea.gov.ar

 <!---